sophz55/CampusJobs/README.md

 # CampusJobs

-Students often find a need for short-term jobs or favors that are too small to post to a job network.
-With this app, they can post these odd jobs to the So What network, and additionally make some money from picking up jobs that others have posted.

-Required
+SEIZE is a peer-to-peer platform that connects college students in order to complete small tasks for one another in exchange for money while meeting others along the way.
+With the ease of SEIZE, university students can discover fast and prompt responses to their specified needs.

+CONTRIBUTORS:
+SEIZE was originally created as a project for the Facebook University summer internship program.
+Created by Sophia Zheng, Sophia Khezri, and Somto Nweke.

+FEATURES:

+Account creation/maintanence
+- [x] User can create an account
-- [x] User should be able to log in
+- [x] User can log in
+- [x] User can configure profile - image, email, username, name, phone, address, etc.
+- [x] User can specify a desired radius for the nearby postings feed
-- [x] User should be able to create an account
+- [x] User can add/edit credit or debit card info

+Job seeking side
-- [x] User should see a “Nearby Postings” feed
+- [x] User can see a feed with postings within a specified radius
-- [x] User should be able to click into postings detail view
+- [x] User can click into postings to see a detailed view
-- [x] User should be able to message other users
+- [x] User can message a given post's author
-- [x] User should be able to view all chats with other users
+- [x] User can search postings by title and author's username

+Job requesting side
-- [x] User should be able to create a job posting with description
+- [x] User can create a job posting with title and description
-- [ ] SN User should be able to click into other users' profiles
-- [ ] SN User should be able to configure profile - image, email, phone, address, etc.
-- [ ] SN User should be able to add pictures to their posting
+- [x] User can add a location to a job posting (current location or pinned on map)
-- [ ] SN User should be able to search postings via search bar
-- [x] SZ User should be able to bid prices
-- [x] SZ User should be able to accept prices
+- [x] User can see a feed with their past postings
+- [x] User can click into their postings to see a detailed view and edit or delete their post

+Messaging features
-- [x] SZ User should be able to indicate when job is done
+- [x] User can see all chats, which are specific to the other user and the job that is being discussed
-- [x] SZ User should be able to add credit card
-- [x] SZ User can edit posts
+- [x] User can suggest and accept prices
-- [x] SZ User can delete posts
+- [x] User can cancel a job that is in progress
+- [x] User can mark a job as completed (if author of post, since the author is the one who pays)

+Features to come
-- [ ] SK User should be able to specify map radius
+- [ ] User should be able to add pictures to their posting
-- [ ] SK User should be able to see a “Your Postings” feed
+- [ ] User should be able to click into other users' profiles
-- [X] SK User should be able to add a location to new posts

-Optional

-- [ ] SK User should be able to see map view of all nearby jobs
+- [ ] User should be able to see map view of all nearby jobs
 - [ ] User should be able to give star ratings after job is done
 - [ ] User should be able to reset password
 - [ ] User should be able to sign up with facebook